 Despite its dark subject, this Russian cinema shows a terrifying picture of those times through an actual storyline.

-It portrays each complex character in detail and with love by renowned director Nikita Mikhalkov.
+It portrays each complex character in detail and with love, directed by the renowned Nikita Mikhalkov.

-Burnt by the Sun won the Oscar in 1994 for Best Film In Foreign Language and the Grand Prix at the Cannes Film Festival.
+Burnt by the Sun won the Oscar for Best Foreign Language Film in 1994 and the Grand Prix at the Cannes Film Festival.

 14. Russian Ark (Русский ковчег) — 2002

-Over the last century, the Russian movie industry has overwhelmed the international film scene by creating innovative masterpieces, and The Russian Ark is no exception.
+Over the last century, the Russian film industry has dominated the international film scene with innovative masterpieces, and The Russian Ark is no exception.

-It is a terrific movie that condenses three centuries of Russian history, without chronological order, into a single, uninterrupted, 90-minute take.
+It is a terrific movie that condenses three centuries of Russian history, out of chronological order, into a single, uninterrupted 90-minute take.

 The film centered on St. Petersburg’s Hermitage Museum.